 Despite all the changes that have taken place with social media and technology, one thing has always remained constant—people still want to do business with people.

 The way to find and retain customers today is to develop long-term, personal relationships.
 And, this is the coolest thing about social media versus traditional “interruption advertising.”
-Because you have the opportunity, and because you can initiate an open dialogue, you have the ability to develop long-lasting, individual relationships with both current and prospective clients.
+Because you have the opportunity, and because you can initiate an open dialogue, you have the ability to develop long-lasting, individual relationships with both current and pros

 With social media in your deck of marketing tools, you can now build a sense of community around both your products and your services, and leverage the Internet and technology to trigger real business growth.